-Standard 030 Trained Staff and Female Staff

-Correctional facilities may not detain an inmate without a trained person on duty capable of responding to the reasonable needs of the inmate.
+Standard 030Trained Staff and Female StaffCompliant: YesCorrectional facilities may not detain an inmate without at least two trained correctional officers who have completed North Dakota Correctional Officer Basic Certification and Correctional Medical Training I and II, have completed the training required under Standard 103, or are acting under the supervision of trained correctional facility staff on duty capable of responding to the reasonable needs of the inmate.
 When females are housed in a correctional facility, at least one female correctional officer must be on duty at all times in the correctional facility.
 An inmate may not be placed in a supervisory capacity over other inmates.